 Carafate Side Effects

 Note: This page contains information about the side effects of sucralfate.
 Some of the dosage forms included on this document may not apply to the brand name Carafate.

 Not all side effects for Carafate may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to sucralfate: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking sucralfate:Signs of aluminum toxicity
+You should check with your doctor immediately if any of these side effects occur when taking sucralfate:Signs of aluminum toxicity

 - convulsions (seizures)

-Some side effects of sucralfate may occur that usually do not need medical attention.
+Some of the side effects that can occur with sucralfate may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - dizziness or lightheadedness